gregpalmr/alluxio-on-emr/README.md

 Make sure Hive can access the TPC-DS dataset in Alluxio:

-     hive --database alluxio_db -e "SELECT * FROM store_sales LIMIT 10;"
+     hive --database tpcds_alluxio_db -e "SELECT * FROM store_sales LIMIT 10;"

 ## Step 9.
-Query the TPC-DS data using the Presto query engine and Alluxio
+Query the TPC-DS data using the Presto query engine and Alluxio (Community and Enterprise Editions)

 First, free any cached TPC-DS data in Alluxio: